AOL83/Remember-Me-By-Trade/README.md

 ### Validator testing

 * CSS file has been run through W3C CSS Validator and no errors have been found.
-Two warnings have been found although these related to imported stylesheets which are not checked by the validator.
 * All HTML files have been passed through the W3C HTML Validator and no errors have been found.

 <details>